kirpalsingh17/javaScript-important-concepts-understanding/README -JS1.md

 ```
 In the example above, we create an object called person with four properties: name, age, address, and hobbies.
 The address property is an object itself, with its own set of properties, and the hobbies property is an array of strings.

-Constructor functions are another way to create objects in JavaScript, and they allow you to define a blueprint for creating similar objects.
+**Constructor functions are another way to create objects in JavaScript,** and they allow you to define a blueprint for creating similar objects.
 For example:

-javascript
 ```javascript
 function Person(name, age) {
   this.name = name;